Perthus Tunnel: Construction

 TP Ferro determined that a pair of tunnel boring machines (TBMs) would be compatible with the geological features present, which mainly comprised hard granite, granodiorite, gneiss, scists, mylorite, and diorite, along the tunnel's route.
 The early excavation work involved the preparation of the tunnel's southern portal, which included the construction of a platform as well as reinforcement of the opening, after which both TBMs commenced boring from the Spanish side.
 As the TBMS progressed, they installed a precast concrete lining, consisting of six segments plus a key per ring.
 Spoil was removed via a conveyor system running back to the tunnel portals.
-Concrete was produced on an on-site batch plant setup outside the southern tunnel portals and conveyed by a specialised fleet of ten mixer trucks.
+Concrete was produced in an on-site batch plant setup outside the southern tunnel portals and conveyed by a specialised fleet of ten mixer trucks.
 A total of four equipment galleries are present along the tunnel.
 The usable cross-section of each bore is 50m2.

 Perthus Tunnel was constructed to conform with relatively rigorous safety standards.
 As such, various safety systems are present, such equipment includes a backup power supply, smoke detectors, fire suppression apparatus, high pressure water lines, sewage and ventilation systems, active monitoring of clearances and falling objects, as well as numerous connections between the twin bores at regular intervals of 350m.
 Emergency provisions near the entrances of the tunnel include a designated access points and a purpose-built helicopter landing area.

 On 1 October 2007, it was announced that the first TBM had achieved breakthrough; this was several months later than planned due to a fault being discovered.
 Following less than four years of construction work, the Perthus Tunnel was declared to have been completed on 17 February 2009.